tempelaar-team/qc_lab/README.rst

 **QC Lab** is a Python package designed for implementing and executing quantum-classical (QC) dynamics simulations.
 It offers an environment for developing physical models and QC algorithms which enables algorithms and models to be combined arbitrarily.
-QC Lab comes with a variety of already implemented models and algorithms which we hope encourage new researchers to explore the field of q uantum-classical dynamics.
+QC Lab comes with a variety of already implemented models and algorithms which we hope will encourage new researchers to explore the field of quantum-classical dynamics.
 Users that implement their own models and algorithms will have the opportunity to contribute them to QC Lab to form a growing library of quantum-classical dynamics tools.

 **QC Lab** is developed and maintained by the Tempelaar Team in the Chemistry Department of Northwestern University in Evanston, Illinois, USA.

-The documentation for QC Lab can be found at https://tempelaar-team.github.io/qc_lab/.
+The documentation for QC Lab can be found at https://tempelaar-team.github.io/qclab/.

 Capabilities